mouseless/baked/unreleased.md

     component.Schema.ShowWhen = "!key:value"; // old usage
     component.ShowWhen("key", IsNot("value")); // new usage
     ```
-- `Tab.Content` support for `showWhen` is completely removed, use its
+- `Content` (former `ReportPage.Tab.Content`) support for `showWhen` is
-  component's reaction system to hide a content
+  completely removed, use its component's reaction system to hide a content
   - `lg:col-span-2` class is now passed directly to content's component instead
     of a wrapper `div`
+- `DeferredTabContent` had a div to show/hide child, it is now removed and
+  `hidden` prop is passed directly to the grid div
 - In `useContext` composable, `injectPage` and `providePage` are renamed to
   `injectPageContext` and `providePageContext` respectively
 - `Inputs` now doesn't have a layout styling, any component that uses it should